Quick Column Quilts Heartbeat Table Runner

 No matter the size—table runner to king—you can sew a quick column quilt in a heartbeat!
 Colorful accent strips in a variety of widths make up the heartbeat pattern, while the subdued one-color strips add a perfect background for the design.
-In my book Quick Column Quilts you’ll find this design sewn in various sizes including a baby and queen-sized quilt.
-In this post, I’ve scaled down the design to a table runner size, 24″ x 57″.
-See all the different ways to adapt this method in my book or watch Quick Column Quilts Part One on Sewing With Nancy.
+In Nancy’s book Quick Column Quilts you’ll find this design sewn in various sizes up to a queen-size quilt.
+In this post, we’ve scaled down the design to a table runner size, 24″ x 57″.
+See all the different ways to adapt this method by watching Quick Column Quilts Part One on Sewing With Nancy.

 Create Strip Sets

-Prepare assorted scrap fabrics (or fat quarters) and white yardage, by stabilizing all fabrics with spray starch, then cut:
+Prepare assorted scrap fabrics (or fat quarters) and white yardage, by stabilizing all fabrics with spray starch or starch alternative, and then cut:

 - Cut twenty-four to twenty-eight crosswise strips 2″–4″ wide x 12-1/2″ long.